2025-IE-MLOps-course/mlops_project-automation/README.md

 ## 👩‍💻 Authors and Acknowledgments

-- Project led by [Your Name/Team]
+- Project led by Prof. Ivan Diaz
-- Part of [Course Name, Institution]
+- Part of MLOps (IE University)
 - Inspired by open-source MLOps community and real-world healthcare analytics use cases

 ---